 All students must be enrolled in and pass physical education.
-All students are required to successfully pass an examination on the Constitution of the United States and the State of Illinois prior to graduation.
 Students are required to be enrolled in six (6) academic classes, in addition to physical education, at all times.
 No student is allowed to enroll in more than one study hall without the permission of the principal.